 Training of Syrian Lawyers

 In December 2019, LAW and EFI co-hosted two roundtables on Gender, Violence and Human Rights Violations in Beirut, Lebanon and Gaziantep, Turkey.
 Over 75 Syrian lawyers and activists operating within the region attended the roundtables.
-Satter Human Rights Fellow, Terry Flyte, delivered a presentation on violence against women in international human rights law and international humanitarian law, while LAW’s Executive Director, Antonia Mulvey, briefed the participants on a survivor-centred approach to interviewing.
+A presentation was given on violence against women in international human rights law and international humanitarian law, while LAW’s Executive Director, Antonia Mulvey, briefed the participants on a survivor-centred approach to interviewing.
 Participants said:

 “I was inspired by hearing about the stories of the Gambia vs Myanmar case at the ICJ relating to the Rohingya.
 I thought if it can be done for the Rohingya, then surely it can be done for Syrians.”